-- a.
+- 2) What information must local agencies and service providers report?
+E&T providers are required to record participant engagement in the DEO OSST system unless the data is compiled in another workforce system, such as EFM.
+To reduce duplication of data entry, engagement information placed in EFM may be used to determine participation in activities, such as job search, job search training, etc. Information entered in the data entry systems include, but is not limited to: - a.
 Activities to which participants are assigned; - b.
 Participation in activities; - c.
 Outcome of participation in activities; - d.
 Participant eligibility for the Food Stamp Reimbursement; and - e.
 Participant entry into employment. - 3) How frequently must local agencies and service providers report?
 The RWBs enter data in the systems regularly.
 Data is compiled both monthly and quarterly to review E&T engagement and program participation. - 2.
 Organizational responsibility for E&T reporting: Describe where responsibility for E&T reporting is organizationally located at the State level.
 Include the name of the persons, department, agency and phone number for the persons responsible for each of the subcategories below. - a.
 Responsibility for nonfinancial E&T reporting:

-Department of Children and Families Office of ACCESS Florida Building 3, Room 412 1317 Winewood Boulevard Tallahassee, FL 32399-0700 b.
+Department of Children and Families Office of Economic Self-Sufficiency Building J, Room 407A 1317 Winewood Boulevard Tallahassee, FL 32399-0700 b.
 Responsibility for financial E&T reporting: